rafay99-epic/Astro-Portfolio-Blog/src/content/projects/flutterBlogSite.md

     "SEO Optimization",
     "Dart Testing",
   ]
-ProjectRanking: "4"
+ProjectRanking: "11"
 ProjectCategory: ["Web Apps"]
 ---

 Welcome to **Rafay's Portfolio**, a dynamic platform designed to showcase a variety of web development projects.
 Hosted on Netlify, this site serves as a playground for experimentation, featuring an array of applications built with cutting-edge technologies like **Flutter**, **React**, and more.
-Let’s take a closer look at what this portfolio offers, the technologies utilized, and the design philosophy behind it.
+Let's take a closer look at what this portfolio offers, the technologies utilized, and the design philosophy behind it.

 ## Overview of the Site